 A note inside the cemetery states “Those bodies which were identified has been moved to another place.
 The bodies still in here are those whose identity are not known to anybody except to God“.

-The cemetery is located on the main roadside running Werqamba to Abiy Addi in between agricultural fields.
-Close to it is a church of St. Marry under construction.
+The cemetery is located on the main roadside running Werqamba to Abiy Adi in between agricultural fields.
+Close to it is a church of St. Mary under construction.

 There is another stale some 300 meters to the south of the cemetery built to commemorate all the fallen heroes, heroins and humankind in general from both sides.
 Its caption, written in three languages Amharic, English and Italian, goes “In memory of the warriors who fell during the battle of Tembien in which clashed the opposing armies led by their highness’s Ras Seyum, Ras Kasa and by Gen. Somma.